baumblatt/angular-mat-baum/README.md

 This is a strongly opinionated Angular Application Schematic using NgRx, Angular Flex Layout and Angular Material.

-# Getting Started With The Baum Schematic
+# Getting started with the Baum schematics

 Create a new angular project without an Application, install the schematic and generate your `Baum App`.